-Under Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers, ("ASU 2014-09") which was issued by the Financial Accounting Standards Board ("FASB") and codified in the FASB Accounting Standards Codification ("ASC") as Topic 606 ("ASC 606"), a contract with a patient is an agreement which both parties have approved (whether explicitly or implicitly), that creates enforceable rights and obligations, has commercial substance, where payment terms are identified and collectibility is probable.
+Under FASB Accounting Standards Codification ("ASC") Topic 606 ("ASC 606"), a contract with a patient is an agreement which both parties have approved (whether explicitly or implicitly), that creates enforceable rights and obligations, has commercial substance, where payment terms are identified and collectibility is probable.
 Once the Organization has entered into a contract, it is evaluated to identify performance obligations.
 The Organization recognizes revenue in the period in which it satisfies the performance obligations under the contract by transferring the promised services to patients in an amount that reflects the consideration the Organization expects to receive in exchange for providing patient care.
 Billings occur in accordance with the terms of the respective contracts.